rahulsawant811/todo-app/README.md

 - Create account on mLab then login and create db: my-todo-db

-- Go to todoController.js and paste the connection url along with your db creadentials
+- Go to the todoController.js and paste the connection url along with your db creadentials

 # Installation